-Joe Vogel launched a sexist and ageist attack on April McClain Delaney.
+Joe Vogel launched a weird sexist and ageist attack on April McClain Delaney.

 McClain Delaney is the latest Maryland Democrat to join the crowded 6th Congressional District Democratic primary.

-She brings with her more than three decades of transferable experience and public service.
+She brings over three decades of transferable experience and public service with her.

 While she emerges as a beacon of competence, experience, and integrity, McClain Delaney is inexplicably pitted against Joe Vogel — a 26-year-old first-term state delegate with more audacity than experience.